The Resident Evil 2 remake is everything I wanted, but I can’t handle it

 The Tyrant's relentless pursuit almost sets the tone for what the Resident Evil 2 remake is — a game where you can never really relax.
 When the Tyrant wasn't stalking me, I was worried about running out of ammo.
 When I had enough bullets to feel safe, I was agonizing over which item to drop to make room in my inventory for a puzzle piece or healing herb.
 This masterfully-executed tense atmosphere sets the experience apart from the original game.

-That level of stress may be exactly what survival horror fans are looking for -- but even if it is, there are some rough edges.
+The game's atmosphere is very intentional, but there are some rough edges.
 Resident Evil 2 may be one of the most dimly lit games I've ever played.
 Deep shadows may be perfect for a spooky zombie outbreak, but the game is dark enough that I often found myself missing stairwells I was supposed to walk up, or walking past open doorways that led to the next section of the game.
 It became frustrating enough that I had to dial up the brightness well beyond the recommended settings to get through certain sections of the game.
 There's dark, and then there's too dark.

 Players should also be warned that the game is incredibly, intentionally difficult -- to the end that, after failing to pass a section nearly a dozen times, I asked a Capcom employee if I was doing something wrong.
 I wasn't, I was told.
 The game embraces a punishing difficulty.
 Expect to fail over and over and over again.